menu

 Demographics

-The percentage of adults in Scranton - Churdan who are college-educated is close to the national average for all communities of 21.84%: 19.26% of the adults in Scranton - Churdan have a bachelor's degree or advanced degree.
+In terms of college education, Scranton - Churdan is nearly on par with the US average for all cities of 21.84%: 20.41% of adults 25 and older in Scranton - Churdan have a bachelor's degree or advanced degree.

 The people who call Scranton - Churdan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scranton - Churdan residents report their race to be White, followed by Asian.
-Important ancestries of people in Scranton - Churdan include German, Irish, English, Swedish, and Scottish.
+Important ancestries of people in Scranton - Churdan include German, Irish, English, Danish, and Dutch.

 The most common language spoken in Scranton - Churdan is English.
 Other important languages spoken here include Italian and Spanish.